vivesweb/led_raspberry/README.md

          $fpExport   = fopen( '/sys/class/gpio/export', 'w' );

          $Led18      = new Led( '18', $fpUnexport, $fpExport); // With file handles

+         // Here your code using power on off on leds as you want
+         // ......

          // Remember do Unexport & close files at the end of your code
          $Led18->unexport();